 With reference to my "contamination" mention in the Planning Conditions above, if you live in a mining area, after you have paid a consultant for a report, you may well be removing the topsoil and 500mm of subsoil from your garden area before you lay 100mm of stones, a layer of membrane and fill it all up again with certified clean topsoil.
 Do not underestimate these costs - they can be heinous.

 Every load bearing elements of your house must have a foundation under it.
 Think external walls, internal load bearing, chimney breast, party wall.
 Setting out for the foundations can be done by anyone who understands trigonometry, can accurately use a tape measure and is confident and competant enough to give it a go.
-Otherwise, ask your builder.
+Otherwise, ask your groundworks team - or employ a surveyor with satellite and he/she will mark out the corners of the building accurately for everyone to stick to.

-On average it will take two chaps a day to set out a detached house.
+If you are a self builder in the full definition and you want to o it yourself, it will take a couple of days to set out a detached house.
 There are very little other costs involved - a few lengths of 2x1, some string, some colourful spray and the hire cost for a laser level.
 Setting out needs to be accurate though as mistakes are expensive as I mentioned before.
 Ask any craftsman and they'll say - measure twice, cut once.
 In the case of your foundations, practice this then practice it again!

 Once your trenches are complete, it is time to invite your Building Control Officer for his/her first visit.
 As mentioned before, get to know this person.
 Once they understand that you are building by the book and not taking silly shortcuts, they will be very pleasant to deal with.
 If you think you can "get one over", they will be officious - and rightly so.